-Tesco is the most generous of the supermarkets when it comes to charging
+Tesco was the most generous of the supermarkets when it comes to charging, but now, er, charges

 Supermarkets aren’t the only providers of free charging.
-Last September the Zap-Map charging point finder app reckoned that nationwide some 5,350 of them don’t want your money - and given the rapid spread of chargers, that figure will probably have gone up again.
+The Zap-Map charging point finder app reckoned that nationwide some 3,500 of them don’t want your money, but it's shrinking all the time - that’s down from more than 5,300 in September 2021.

-According to Zap-Map the South East is the second most generous place for free chargers, with almost 700 of them, followed by Yorkshire (509).
-With some 154 freebie posts, it seems the North East as Britain’s stingiest region.
-Some local authorities that are keen to clean up the air in their areas have free charging posts, which can sometimes be found in public car parks.
+According to Zap-Map the South East is the second most generous place for free chargers, with almost 500 of them, followed by Greater London (355).
+With just 108 freebie posts, it seems the North East is Britain’s stingiest region.
+Some local authorities that are keen to clean up the air in their areas have free charging posts, which can sometimes be found in public car parks or at the kerbside.
 Brighton seems to be especially keen on this, where there are almost 150 free devices.

 Brighton is great for charging, and some points are free to use

-Some hotels and leisure centres and so called ‘entertainment venues’ like theme parks also offer free charging facilities, but generally these are used as incentives for clients.
+Some hotels and leisure centres and so called ‘entertainment venues’ like theme parks also offer free charging facilities, but generally these are used as incentives for paying customers or guests.
 Just turning up and plugging in is unlikely to work, or go down well.
 It’s a similar story with retail parks, which are the country’s fourth biggest provider of free charging, and where you can boost your battery while you get your shopping fix.

 Culture volt-ure: the National Trust lets you recharge while perusing a portcullis

-The next category is a place where you wouldn’t expect to get anything for free – transport hubs such as Heathrow Airport.
-Here and at several other travel interchanges such as railway stations and even the Eurostar Terminal, you can get a charge for nothing.
+The next category is a place where you wouldn’t expect to get anything for free – transport hubs such as airports, railway stations and even the Eurostar Terminal.
 You may have to pay a small fortune to park, however.
-Heathrow’s PodPoint chargers, for example, are in the short term parking areas where a space is £11.40 for an hour.
+Heathrow’s now-dead PodPoint chargers, for example, were in the short term parking areas where a space is £11.40 for an hour.
 They earn more than some of the people working at the airport.
 However, most of these points are notoriously unreliable and if you do find a working one, there’s a good chance that the owner of the car in the space is off somewhere sunny for a week.